 Students seeking credit from international institutions must provide an official credential evaluation in English from a Pacific-approved credential evaluation service, such as WES.

 Four credits are awarded for a score of 4 or 5 on the Advanced Placement (AP) test in any field, except that 8 credits are awarded for a score of 4 or 5 on the AP Calculus BC exam.
 Actual placement in Pacific courses depends on the student's preparation and is arranged through the appropriate department.

 Students may earn credit for a score of 4 or 5 on an AP exam, or for community college course that was also a High School AP course, but not both.

 International Baccalaureate Degree

-Students completing the IB Diploma with a score of 30 or higher receive several benefits.
-Eight semester transfer credits also are awarded for each higher examination passed with a score of 5 or higher and four credits for standard examinations passed with 5 or higher.
-Credit previously awarded from a college or university for a high school IB course does not transfer to Pacific.
+Students completing the IB Diploma with a score of 30 or higher receive several benefits, including sophomore standing.
+Eight semester credits also are awarded for each higher examination passed with a score of 5 or higher and four credits for standard examinations passed with 5 or higher.

 Students may only earn credit once for each course.
 If Pacific has transferred credit previously awarded from a college or university for a high school IB class then the student cannot have additional credit awarded for the IB diploma or test score of 5 or higher.